 WGA’s Writer’s Access Project: For Mid-Level Diverse Writers.The Writer Access Project will resume in September 2012 with a call for submissions for the 2012-2013 television season.
 Submission requirements and procedures will be posted on the website no later than August 2012.
 The mission of the Writer Access Project (“Project”) is to identify excellent diverse writers in order to provide a hiring resource for television writer-producers.
 WGAW members who meet the criteria for participation below are invited to submit one piece of literary material: one spec script for a television series in first run on either network or cable as of August 23, 2010 OR one original spec pilot teleplay, in either the half-hour or one-hour format.

 It is our hope that the Project will provide increased access to WGAW members from groups that have been historically underemployed in television and will also be of benefit to showrunners and other executives who are staffing television shows by creating a strong pool of diverse candidates for their hiring consideration.

-Writers On the Verge: Submission Period: TBD.
-Applications and questions should be submitted to firstname.lastname@example.org A 10-week program focused on polishing writers and readying them for a staff writer position on a television series.
+Writers On the Verge: Submission Period: May 1, 2013 – May 31, 2013.
+Applications and questions should be submitted to email@example.com A 10-week program focused on polishing writers and readying them for a staff writer position on a television series.
 Writers are given the chance to interact with industry players ranging from network executives to showrunners to agents, and receive valuable feedback on their work and pitch style.
 Writing assignments on a NBC television show may be available after successful completion of the program, but are not a guarantee.
 Seeking writers who are “almost there,” but need that final bit of preparation with their writing and personal presentation skills.
 Writers of diverse backgrounds encouraged to apply. concentrate on creating an exceptional spec script and understanding the dynamics of pitching oneself in the television industry.